Myasthenia Gravis - Medical Condition

 What we do know is that certain antibodies have been found in the blood of people with myasthenia gravis that are built to attack acetylcholine receptors.

-Sometimes women with myasthenia gravis who give birth transmit these particular antibodies to their babies, causing muscle weakness in the infant.
-This is called neonatal myasthenia and occurs in about 12% of babies whose mother has myasthenia gravis.
+Sometimes people with myasthenia gravis who give birth transmit these particular antibodies to their babies, causing muscle weakness in the infant.
+This is called neonatal myasthenia and occurs in about 12% of babies whose birth parent has myasthenia gravis.
 It is different from congenital myasthenia because the infant gets better in a few weeks as the antibody blood levels go down.

 Some people with myasthenia gravis do not have antibodies to acetylcholine receptors.
 Many of these people, though, have antibodies to an enzyme involved in acetylcholine receptor function.